gvwilson/thirdbit/src/fiction/santas/index.md

 he stepped forward and poked the nearest leg with his finger.
 It yielded slightly,
 just like the real thing,
-but it didn't twitch and the toes didn't wiggle so at least there was that.
+but it didn't twitch and the toes didn't wiggle, so at least there was that.

 He had just realized that it had a metal strut where a bone should have been[^bone]